-Some children may need help to play and talk to other children and adults.
-They may need help:

-Some children will find it difficult to manage their behaviours and cope with their feelings.
+Some children may need help to play and talk to other children and adults as they find it difficult to manage their own behaviours and cope with their feelings.
 They may need help to:

-- · understand and follow school rules
+- understand and follow school rules.

 - understand dangers and keep themselves and others safe.

 - listen to and follow instructions.

 - understand and manage their feelings.

-- make and keep friends
+- make and keep friends.